-The basis of the collection was created by botanists of the Naturforschenden Gesellschaft zu Görlitz, founded in 1811.
+The basis of the collection was created by botanists of the Naturforschende Gesellschaft zu Görlitz, founded in 1811.

 The oldest documents (around 1820) come from Christian Friedrich Burkhardt, a pharmacist from Niesky and Herrnhut.
 Like him, other important figures from Herrnhut where botanists and members of the Naturforschenden Gesellschaft zu Görlitz, for example P. F. Curie, C. F. Burkhardt, E. Wenck and J. F. Kölbing.

 In 1860 all of the approximately 32,000 specimens, which had until then been united in the “Old Society Herbarium”, were divided by Reinhardt Peck.
-Since then, the “Herbarium Lusaticum”, the regional collection with specimens from Upper Lusatia and neighbouring areas of Poland, the Czech Republic and Brandenburg, and the “Herbarium Generale” with plant specimens from the rest of the world have existed.
-The “Herbarium Generale” contains, among other things, extensive historical collections from Poland and missionary areas of the Herrnhut Brethren in North and Central America, South-West Africa and Greenland.
+Since then, two sub-collections have been maintained; namely the “Herbarium Lusaticum”, the regional collection with specimens from Upper Lusatia and neighbouring areas of Poland, the Czech Republic and Brandenburg, and the “Herbarium Generale” with plant specimens from the rest of the world.
+The “Herbarium Generale” contains, among other things, extensive historical collections from Poland and missionary areas of the Herrnhuter Brüdergemeine in North and Central America, South-West Africa and Greenland.

 Extensive collections can be found on the following plant groups:

 Rubus, Hieracium, Taraxacum, Oenothera, Rosa as well as adventitious plants of the Upper Lausitz.

 Ingrid Dunger, 1965-1989, then head of the mycological collection